-11. A Share-Point extranet platform has been implemented by the IEC and its Secretariat for the management of IEC projects.
-The new tool has improved the submission, processing and review of projects among IEC members and of tracking by the IEC Secretariat.
+11. A SharePoint extranet platform has been implemented by the IEC and its Secretariat for the management of IEC projects.
+The new tool has improved the submission, processing and review of projects and their tracking by the IEC Secretariat.

 Discussion paper on "incidental findings (IFs) in genomic studies"